scipy/scipy/doc/source/dev/contributor/ubuntu_guide.rst

 	  or Linux PATH?" in the `Anaconda FAQ`_.

 #.
 Enter ``conda config --env --add channels conda-forge`` to tell Anaconda the
    source we want for our packages.
-Then enter ``conda create --name scipy-dev python=3.9 numpy pybind11 cython pythran pytest gfortran gxx sphinx pydata-sphinx-theme sphinx-panels matplotlib mypy git``. |br| This tells ``conda`` to create a virtual environment named ``scipy-dev`` (or another name that you prefer) with several packages.
+Then enter ``conda create --name scipy-dev python=3.9 numpy pybind11 cython pythran pytest gfortran gxx sphinx pydata-sphinx-theme sphinx-design matplotlib mypy git``. |br| This tells ``conda`` to create a virtual environment named ``scipy-dev`` (or another name that you prefer) with several packages.

    * ``numpy pybind11 cython pythran`` are four packages that SciPy depends on.